parthivrmenon/aws_saa/05_ec2_fundamentals.md

 Usage beyond the plan is billed at On-Demand price.

-You are locked to a specific `instance family`, but you can change the size, OS and tenancy.
+- You are locked to a specific `instance family`, but you can change the size, OS, and tenancy.

 ### Spot Instances

-You can `bid for unused capacity`.
+- You can `bid for unused capacity`.

 You can get `up to 90% discount` on On-Demand price.
 These are the most cost-efficient.